 There are over a hundred built-in functions in SQL Server.
 To understand their breadth of application, I would recommend visiting the Built-In Functions (Transact SQL) page on the MDSN site.
 You find the functions are categorized into major categories.
 The categories we’ll cover next are:

 - Conversion Functions – Convert data with CAST and CONVERT

 - Logical Functions – execute one expression versus another depending on the outcome of a logical comparison.

 - Math Functions – perform advanced calculations and round numbers.

 - String Functions – change text values to all upper case, or remove the trailing spaces from values.

 - Date Functions – add days or months to a date.
-Calculate the day of week from the date.
+Calculate the day of the week from the date.